ben-houghton-zz/AzureTextExtractionPipeline/README.md

 ## 5 Test The Text Extraction Serverless Function

 In a similar way as before  we can use the Test panel to the right of the page to test the new code.
 Replace the request body with a the URL of an image with some text in it.
+You can use anything that is publically available on the internet.

 e.g. https://mediaforensicstoolkitstg.blob.core.windows.net/forensicsmedia/ceh.jpg